dstanley4/fastInteraction/README.md

          axis.labels = new_axis_labels)
 ```

-If you specify a path with a filename (e.g., “tables.doc”) then the
+If you specify a path with a filename (e.g., path = “tables.doc”) then
-tables below will be created in Word document.
+the tables below will be created in Word document.

 ![Tables](https://github.com/dstanley4/fastInteraction/blob/master/vignettes/tables_apa.gif)